serdimoa/charting/Choosing-Data-Transport.md

 1. **If you already have a data transport ready** (websocket streaming, polling, or any other transport), or if you don’t but need streaming data - use our [[JavaScript API|JS-Api]], which is extremely compact and simple to implement.
 You will have to create a small **client-side data adapter** between your data transport and our charts using JavaScript.

 2. **If you don’t have any transports** and do not need streaming data (e.g., data pulsing is all you need), then you will have to create (or use) at least a thin server-side datafeed wrapper.
-You may use any language and technology for this purpose: it’s just necessary for your wrapper to support our data exchange protocol (we call it [[UDF|UDF-protocol]]) to be able to feed your Charting Library with data.
+You may use any language and technology for this purpose: it’s just necessary for your wrapper to support our data exchange protocol (we call it [[UDF|UDF]]) to be able to feed your Charting Library with data.
 You will have to create a small **server-side data adapter** between your back-end and our charts using you favorite language.

 ###Want Examples ?